What are the animals saying?

 Copyright of poems, artwork, articles and reviews remains with the contributor.

-Funds are not currently available to pay contributors, as all work for the journal is voluntary, but as funding becomes available we plan to give paying poetry contributors priority.
+Funds are not currently available to pay contributors, as all work for the journal is voluntary, but if funding becomes available we plan to give paying poetry contributors priority.